PDF417/pdf417-ios/README.md

 	// Set YES/NO for scanning qr code barcode standard (default NO) [coordinatorSettings setValue:[NSNumber numberWithBool:YES] forKey:kPPRecognizeQrCodeKey];

+	// Set YES/NO for scanning all 1D barcode standards (default NO).
+Use this if you're not sure
+	// which barcode type you need to scan.
+Specific values for each barcode type (listed below)
+	// overrides this value.
+This means that you can say YES for all 1D barcodes and set NO for
+	// Code 128 and Code 39 to disable them.
+    [coordinatorSettings setValue:[NSNumber numberWithBool:YES] forKey:kPPRecognize1DBarcodesKey];

+    // Set YES/NO for scanning code 128 barcode standard (default NO) [coordinatorSettings setValue:[NSNumber numberWithBool:YES] forKey:kPPRecognizeCode128Key];

+    // Set YES/NO for scanning code 39 barcode standard (default NO) [coordinatorSettings setValue:[NSNumber numberWithBool:YES] forKey:kPPRecognizeCode39Key];

+    // Set YES/NO for scanning EAN 8 barcode standard (default NO) [coordinatorSettings setValue:[NSNumber numberWithBool:YES] forKey:kPPRecognizeEAN8Key];

+    // Set YES/NO for scanning EAN 13 barcode standard (default NO) [coordinatorSettings setValue:[NSNumber numberWithBool:YES] forKey:kPPRecognizeEAN13Key];

+    // Set YES/NO for scanning ITF barcode standard (default NO) [coordinatorSettings setValue:[NSNumber numberWithBool:YES] forKey:kPPRecognizeITFKey];

+    // Set YES/NO for scanning UPCA barcode standard (default NO) [coordinatorSettings setValue:[NSNumber numberWithBool:YES] forKey:kPPRecognizeUPCAKey];

+    // Set YES/NO for scanning UPCE barcode standard (default NO) [coordinatorSettings setValue:[NSNumber numberWithBool:YES] forKey:kPPRecognizeUPCEKey];
 	```

 	You can use pdf417 SDK free of change and without license key for development and non-commercial projects.
 Once you obtain a commercial license key from [www.pdf417.mobi](www.pdf417.mobi), you can set it like this: